 The way you treat your employees determines how they’ll treat your guests.
-This starts at orientation.
-A successful orientation program is an important first start of an employee’s time with you.
+This starts during your orientation program.
 New employees are typically the most attentive and open to new ideas during their first few weeks on the job, so make sure you make the most of that time.

 Start Off Strong

-Whether you’re training someone who has worked in the restaurant industry for a while or is just starting out, many employees may unsure of what to expect from new hire training.
-At the beginning of orientation, tell employees what they’ll learn.
+Orientation is an important first step of an employee’s time with you.
+Whether you’re training someone who has worked in the restaurant industry for a while or is just starting out, many employees may be unsure of what to expect.
+At the beginning of orientation, tell employees what the training objectives are for orientation.
 Encourage them to ask you questions as you go.

 When you do it right, there are many benefits of a successful orientation, including:

 - Training: Use your orientation program to introduce your new hires to the training methods they can expect to encounter as they grow in their jobs.

 - Development: An effective orientation program sets the stage for successful training throughout the employee’s career with you.